PHYS 491 & 492 Modern Physics for Innovation (6 credit hours; 1st & 2nd semesters)

 4. Analysis of the role of the background business and entrepreneurial environment in defining the success or failure of a proposed physics-based new high-tech venture.

-A course in science, engineering or technology innovation/entrepreneurship appropriate to an individual student’s program of study, as approved by the Physics Entrepreneurship Program Committee.
+A course in science, engineering or technology innovation/entrepreneurship appropriate to an individual student’s program of study.
+Course must be approved by the Physics Entrepreneurship Program Committee.

 Students are required to write a thesis in order to graduate with a Master of Science in Physics, Entrepreneurship Track.
 The thesis must be based on a project of significant time investment on the part of the student and must be grounded in the real world (e.g., not an hypothetical exercise).
 Thus, each PEP student is required to work as an intern, employee, or entrepreneur, typically with a start-up, existing company, early-stage investment firm, or an affiliate of a research organization.
 The duration of this work must be at least one year, with one semester typically reserved for work entirely outside of the classroom (usually the fourth and final semester).
 Because of time constraints and market uncertainties, STEP students are encouraged to begin their internship or job search as early as possible.
 Students typically start internships in the spring semester.